Quantum metrology with full and fast quantum control: Noisy metrology with full and fast control

 \subsubsection{Exemplary noise-types}

-Although we have shown the validity of \eqnref{eq:generalboundqfi} for most types of noise processes, it still remains to compute $\alpha_{\cL}$ for a general Lindbladian (see \eqnref{eq:L}) by adequately minimizing \eqnref{eq:CE_inf_lin}.
+Although we have shown the validity of \eqnref{eq:generalboundqfi} for most types of noise processes, it still remains to compute $\alpha_{\cL}$ for a general Liouvillian (see \eqnref{eq:L}) by adequately minimizing \eqnref{eq: alphaL}.
 In \appref{app:5} we perform such minimization in a completely analytic manner.
-In particular, we minimize $||\alpha^{(2)}||$ in \eqnref{eq:CE_inf_lin} over Hermitian matrices $\m{h}$ (under the constraint of $\beta^{(2)}\!=\!0$ and $\alpha^{(\ell)}\!=\!\beta^{(\ell)}\!=\!0$ for $\ell\!\le\!1$) for all the exemplary Lindbladians stated in \secref{sec:noise_models}.
+In particular, we minimize $||\alpha^{(2)}||$ in \eqnref{eq:CE_inf_lin} over Hermitian matrices $\m{h}$ (under the constraint of $\beta^{(2)}\!=\!0$ and $\alpha^{(\ell)}\!=\!\beta^{(\ell)}\!=\!0$ for $\ell\!\le\!1$) for all the exemplary Liouvillians stated in \secref{sec:noise_models}.
 The corresponding CE bounds for dephasing, general rank-one, and rank-two Pauli noise types respectively read

 We note that in the case of general rank-one noise, yielding $\QFI^\t{1G}_{\v{r}}$ in \eqnref{eq:qfi_rank1gen}, we analytically find the optimal $\m{h}$ for the cases where one of the components of $\v{r}$ ($x$, $y$, or $z$) vanishes (see \appref{app:5}).
 This allows us to use the structure of the optimal $\m{h}$ as an ansatz for the case of general rank-one noise $\cL^\t{1G}$.
-However, although the minimization of $||\alpha^{(2)}||$ subject to the constraint $\beta^{(2)}=0$ can be done for any fixed Lindbladian, it generally contains a large number of parameters to be optimized.
+However, although the minimization of $||\alpha^{(2)}||$ subject to the constraint $\beta^{(2)}=0$ can be done for any fixed Liouvillian, it generally contains a large number of parameters to be optimized.
 Hence, we derive a valid, but not provably tightest, analytical bound for the case of general noise.